 - Remedies contributed by visitors to GrowYouthful.com.
 Most of them are natural home remedies.
 Visitors describe their experience, and vote on the effectiveness of the remedy.

-- Other natural home cures for toothache include salt, hydrogen peroxide, cloves and clove oil, and oil pulling.
+- Other natural home cures for toothache include salt, hydrogen peroxide, cloves and clove oil, a 50 percent solution of DMSO, and oil pulling.